nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

   - Define the statistical entity to be studied (e.g. a person, a specific kind of household, a business, etc.)
   - Define some essential criteria and especially the phenomenon to be predicted.
   - Plan the project, deciding on the expected operational use of the information extracted and models produced.
-  - Specify the expected results
+  - Specify the expected results.
 #### 2. List the existing data
 - List the data that will be useful, accessible, exploitable, reliable, and sufficiently up-to-date and where they can be found.
 - If the aim is to construct a predictive model, it will also be necessary to find a second type of data, namely the historical data on the phenomenon to be predicted.
 #### 3. Collect the data
 - This step leads to the construction of the database that will be used for the construction of models.
 This *analysis base* is usually in the form of a table, having one record (row) for each statistical individual studied and one field (one column) for each variable relating to this individual.
 #### 4. Explore and prepare the data
 - Check the origin of the data: Is the data reliable?
 Replace or remove incorrect data, extreme values, aberrant values, missing values.
 - Create relevant indicators.
 - Reduce the number of dimensions of the problem.
 #### 5. Segment the population